Archive of the Mendocino Heritage Artists

 First published in 1968, Notan, the Light-Dark Principle of Design was written by Dorr Bothwell and Marlys Mayfield.
 The Dover Books edition of Notan is available from Gallery Bookshop in Mendocino.

 Bothwell’s teaching credits include the California School of Fine Arts (1944-1948), the San Francisco Art Institute, the Parsons School of Design in New York, the Inner London Educational Authority and the Ansel Adams Yosemite Workshops where she taught Composition and Design for Photographers.
 In four decades teaching at the Mendocino Art Center, with insight and unstinting generosity, Dorr Bothwell mentored generations of younger artists.

 An innovator in the use of serigraphy as a fine art medium, Dorr Bothwell also produced major work in painting and collage.
 Her work is in public collections worldwide, including the Victoria and Albert Museum in London, the Hunterian Museum and Art Gallery in Glasgow, the Bibliotheque Nationale in Paris, the Metropolitan Museum of Art, the Achenbach Foundation of Graphic Art, the Brooklyn Museum of Art, the Whitney Museum of American Art and the Museum of Modern Art in New York, the United States Library of Congress, the National Museum of Women in the Arts and the National Gallery of Art in Washington, D.C., the Georgia Museum of Art, Athens, Georgia, the Fogg Museum in Cambridge, Massachusetts, the Boston Museum of Fine Arts, the Bishop Museum, the Crocker Gallery in Sacramento, the San Diego Museum of Fine Art, the Achenbach Collection of the San Francisco Fine Arts Museums, and the former San Francisco Museum of Art, now the San Francisco Museum of Modern Art (SFMOMA).

 Note: This is barebones Bothwell.
 If you stop here, you will be the poorer for it.
 Dorr Bothwell has shared more – and better told – stories of art, adventure, and philosophy, in her oral history Dorr Bothwell: Straws in the Wind: An Artist’s Life as told to Bruce Levene.
+The complete digital text is available to read here.
 Don’t miss it.